Recent Changes - Search:

 Whitewater Kayaks

 Whitewater boats are very much a personal choice, and there are few generalizations that can be made about what model is the right boat for you.
 I can, however, speak to my personal experience.
-Of the three kayaks I own, the one I paddle the most often is a Jackson Fun series, a river running playboat.
-I haven't yet found any whitewater that wasn't runnable in this boat.
-People take them on the Ottawa, which is one of the biggest rivers (if not the biggest) in North America.
+I personally learned how to paddle in a Jackson Fun series, a river-running playboat.
+Although you wouldn't want to take it on a steep Class IV or V creek in the mountains, there are very few rivers that this boat can't run.
+People take Funs on the Ottawa, which is one of the biggest rivers (if not the biggest) in North America.
 The Fun series also surfs like a champ.
-These are great boats for beginners who are looking to get into serious whitewater and want a boat that is forgiving but which they won't outgrow.
-However, this is definitely not a fun boat to paddle in flat or slow-moving water.
+River-running playboats are, in general, great boats for beginners who are looking to get into serious whitewater and want a boat that is forgiving but that they won't outgrow.
+However, if you are looking to own only one boat that you can take on whitewater, on placid rivers, on lakes, on overnight trips, etc., this isn't it.
+Also, there is a limit to the type of playboating you can do in a river-running playboat.
+They work great for surfing large waves and holes on rivers, and you can get them vertical if you have a big enough whitewater feature, but in general, they are less than ideal for playing in small features (such as at Rio Vista Whitewater Park in Central Texas.)